 * cannot be combined with boarding stay/fees

-Please Note: Since this is a free play, cage free daycare and boarding program, we cannot accept dogs that exhibit aggression towards other dogs, people, have extreme resource guarding aggression of toys, space or extreme human protective behavior.
+This is a free play, cage free daycare & boarding program, we cannot accept dogs that exhibit aggression towards other dogs, people, have resource guarding aggression of toys, space or extreme human protective behavior.

 Requirements for dogs participating in doggy daycare and/or boarding